maim-lain/schooloflust/walkthrough.md

 sis top - $50

-larger breasts - maybe check the variable again when new version comes out?

-take out all unessacary saves?

 - squre in front of school has comment for what happens each day
 - answers for all math day stuff are on teacher event